TROYTRON/bahhugss/docs/Initial Nation Stats Changelog.md

   - Closer examination shows Komi and Karelia to be geographically separated by flooding.
   - Allows the Karelian Question to play out in this scenario, for maximum controversy!
   - Population would likely be increased to compensate.
 It is currently kinda low anyway.
 Pending Atashkada magic.

+## 30/04/2021
+- Nordic States de-merged into Norway, Sweden, Finland.
+  - The Nordics are geographically quite significant, especially from a land war perspective.
+And this mod is all about land wars.
+  - Current 2 CPs split into 6 CPs, allowing for more granular faction control.
+  - Opens up more possibilities for conflicts with Russia and in the Arctic.
+  - Region resources revised.

 ## 29/04/2021
 - Whitehorse region annexed to Arctic States.
 Northwest Alliance disestablished.